poliwat/poliwat/content/song/We-Are-Jobs.md

-owe my girlfriend 1000 dollars but wrote her five songs haven't recorded any of them what's a girl to do? life is short art is long
+owe my girlfriend 1000 dollars but wrote her five songs haven't recorded any of them

+what's a girl to do?
+life is short art is long
+saying we are jobs.....

 I got six jobs I get high
 if jobs were songs